taiatiniyara/totolaw/docs/system-admin-guide.md

 #### 1. Principle of Least Privilege
 - Only grant super admin to trusted individuals
-- Use organization-specific admins for day-to-day operations
+- Use organisation-specific admins for day-to-day operations
 - Reserve super admin for setup and configuration

 #### 2. Regular Audits